heppu/simple-cors/README.md

 # Dead Simple CORS
 CORS handling made as easy as it gets.

 You can use this package when you want to allow all cross origin requests.
 It works with every http.Handler compatible router.
-Since the packege is basically just one function I suggest that you just copy the code instead of importing it.
+Since the package is just one function I suggest that you just copy the code instead of importing it.

 ## Example
 ```go